krgn/TOUI/README.md

 - __Layout__ (optional): Placement of widgets on a screen: The Layouting of Widgets defines how widgets are placed on screen by defining standard containers.
 - __Style__ (optional): Look (colors, shading, ...) of widgets on a screen: CSS styling of widgets

-The first draft version of TOI only defines 1.
+The first draft version of TOUI only defines 1.
 (Values) and 2.
 (Widgets)

 A client can freely choose defaults for optional properties that are not used.